swaxi/SGTool/README.md

       * Redo GUI so it removes need for .ui file and is now scrollable
       * redo RTE code following suggestion from google AI
       * Almost complete ARCGIS Pro version now available with full GUI
-      0.3.4
+      * Translations of GUI for French, Spanish, Portuguese (Portugal and Brazil) and Mandarin 0.3.4
       * Fix bug with inclination declination signs for RTE_P now that images always north
       * Check for commas as decimal separators and replace with decimal points